 April showers has brought May flowers.
 Beauty is popping on the trees, shrubs and flowers.
-Another Spring and a rebirth of the cycle of life is taking place.
+Another Spring and a rebirth of the cycle of life.
+Spring is taking place.
 What a magnificent display as we gaze across the landscape.

 Happy May and Happy stitching!